hebasto/bitcoin/doc/build-windows.md

 * On Windows, using a POSIX compatibility layer application such as [cygwin](https://www.cygwin.com/) or [msys2](https://www.msys2.org/).

+Currently only building on Ubuntu 24.04 or later and Debian 12 or later is supported.

 Installing Windows Subsystem for Linux
 ---------------------------------------